duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 [`content.handlebars`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/bpmto_ms/content.handlebars)| Handlebars template for rendering the server response into HTML. | Front end files are placed in the appropriate `share` subdirectory [`share/goodie/bpmto_ms/`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/bpmto_ms)
 [`bpmto_ms.css`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/bpmto_ms/bpmto_ms.css)| A style sheet for customizing the HTML display. | Front end files are placed in the appropriate `share` subdirectory [`share/goodie/bpmto_ms/`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/share/goodie/bpmto_ms)

+> To easily generate these files, name them correctly, and locate them in the right folders, you can use the `duckpan new` command line tool and the `all` preset file template.
+More details can be found in the [DuckPAN reference](http://docs.duckduckhack.com/resources/duckpan-overview.html).

 You can learn more about how to [customize the display](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#setting-display-properties-in-a-goodie) of your Goodie results.